MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ## Interpret monitoring results

-After you've configured your model monitor and the first run has completed, you can navigate back to the **Monitoring** tab in Azure Machine Learning studio to view the results.
+After you configure your model monitor and the first run finishes, you can view the results in Azure Machine Learning studio.

-- From the main **Monitoring** view, select the name of your model monitor to see the Monitor overview page.
-This page shows the corresponding model, endpoint, and deployment, along with details regarding the signals you configured.
-The next image shows a monitoring dashboard that includes data drift and data quality signals.
-Depending on the monitoring signals you configured, your dashboard might look different.
+- In the studio, under **Manage**, select **Monitoring**.
+In the Monitoring page, select the name of your model monitor to see its overview page.
+This page shows the monitoring model, endpoint, and deployment.
+It also provides detailed information about configured signals.
+The followng image shows a monitoring overviewpage that includes data drift and data quality signals.

    :::image type="content" source="media/how-to-monitor-models/monitoring-dashboard.png" alt-text="Screenshot showing a monitoring dashboard." lightbox="media/how-to-monitor-models/monitoring-dashboard.png":::

-- Look in the **Notifications** section of the dashboard to see, for each signal, which features breached the configured threshold for their respective metrics:
+- Look in the **Notifications** section of the overview page.
+In this section, you can see the feature for each signal that breached the configured threshold for its respective metrics.

-- Select the **data_drift** to go to the data drift details page.
-On the details page, you can see the data drift metric value for each numerical and categorical feature that you included in your monitoring configuration.
-When your monitor has more than one run, you'll see a trendline for each feature.
+- In the **Signals** section, select **data_drift** to see detailed information about the data drift signal.
+On the details page, you can see the data drift metric value for each numerical and categorical feature that your monitoring configuration includes.
+If your monitor has more than one run, you see a trendline for each feature.

    :::image type="content" source="media/how-to-monitor-models/data-drift-details-page.png" alt-text="Screenshot showing the details page of the data drift signal." lightbox="media/how-to-monitor-models/data-drift-details-page.png":::

-- To view an individual feature in detail, select the name of the feature to view the production distribution compared to the reference distribution.
-This view also allows you to track drift over time for that specific feature.
+- On the details page, select the name of an individual feature.
+A detailed view opens that shows the production distribution compared to the reference distribution.
+You can also use this view to track drift over time for the feature.

    :::image type="content" source="media/how-to-monitor-models/data-drift-individual-feature.png" alt-text="Screenshot showing the data drift details for an individual feature." lightbox="media/how-to-monitor-models/data-drift-individual-feature.png":::

-- Return to the monitoring dashboard and select **data_quality** to view the data quality signal page.
-On this page, you can see the null value rates, out-of-bounds rates, and data type error rates for each feature you're monitoring.
+- Return to the monitoring overview page.
+In the **Signals** section, select **data_quality** to view detailed information about this signal.
+On this page, you can see the null value rates, out-of-bounds rates, and data type error rates for each feature that you monitor.

    :::image type="content" source="media/how-to-monitor-models/data-quality-details-page.png" alt-text="Screenshot showing the details page of the data quality signal." lightbox="media/how-to-monitor-models/data-quality-details-page.png":::